debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

     Using TensorFlow backend.

-The Airbnb reviews dataset can be downloaded from the airbnb data website [here](http://insideairbnb.com/get-the-data.html).
+The Airbnb reviews dataset can be downloaded from the Airbnb data website [here](http://insideairbnb.com/get-the-data.html).
 The final results should be similar even if you do not use the specific review dataset.

 ```python